 Andrea Stevenson Won directs the Virtual Embodiment Lab at Cornell University.
 The lab’s research focuses on how mediated experiences change people’s perceptions, especially in immersive media.

 Research areas include the clinical applications of virtual reality, and how nonverbal behavior as rendered in virtual environments affects collaboration and teamwork.

 She completed her Ph.D in the Virtual Human Interaction Lab in the Department of Communication at Stanford University.
 She also holds an MS in Biomedical Visualization from the University of Illinois at Chicago.

 Angela Stukator has over twenty-five years of experience in animation, film, television and game design education at the post-secondary level.
 She studied in three countries, achieving a BA from Brock University, a MA from State University of New York at Buffalo, and a PhD from the University of Bristol.

 Angela has a record of excellence in teaching, research and administration.
 She brings leadership and management skills, especially in the area of curriculum design and implementation.

 As a champion of arts education, Angela is committed to fostering partnerships between the industry, cultural institutions, and colleges and universities, both domestic and international.

-Wang Wengang is the COO of QianTech.
-He graduated from Beijing University of Posts and Telecommunications (BUPT) with a Master’s degree in software engineering.
+Wang Wengang is the CEO of RunwuLink Tech Ltd. He graduated from Beijing University of Posts and Telecommunications (BUPT) with a Master’s degree in software engineering.
 He has more than 10 years of IT R&D experience and is the Beijing organizer of the Unity User Group (UUG).
 He has held positions as a director of R&D of a publicly listed company, as the CTO of a Unity3D mobile game startup, and as the CTO of a VR startup.